 - To explain the requirements and benefits of BCSE services, including the right of the specified relative to claim good cause for refusal to cooperate - To refer appropriate cases to the Legal Assistant.
-Referral is accomplished by data system exchange or DHS-1. - To evaluate evidence presented if the client claims good cause - To determine if good cause for failure to cooperate with BCSE exists - For WV WORKS to apply the penalty for refusal without good cause to cooperate or redirect child support payments
+Referral is accomplished by data system exchange or DHS-1. - To evaluate evidence presented if the client claims good cause - To determine if good cause for failure to cooperate with BCSE exists - To apply the penalty for refusal without good cause to cooperate or redirect child support payments for WV WORKS - To apply the penalty for refusal, without good cause, to cooperate or provide information about medical support to adults included in the AFDC Medicaid or AFDC-Related Medicaid AG who can legally assign support rights